 MongoDB is a schema-less, Not only SQL database system.
 A schema-less design allows for rapid prototyping.
 Often it pushes you into some dilemmas, most common of them – “To embed … or not to embed”.

-After searching on sites like stackoverflow, reddit, quora you will come across number of opinions (which would often be at odd with each other.).
+After searching on sites like StackOverflow, Reddit, Quora you will come across a number of opinions (which would often be at odds with each other.).
 At genesis stage of your application, it won’t really matter whether you embed documents or reference them, but in the long run, it will surely will and could blow up a couple of things.

 Coming back, I will list down some points to consider

-A suggestion I came across frequently : Embed related data, for eg, A User document can embed all Posts and Comments documents.
-A scenario where a user has to be fetched along with its posts, could be benefitted by such modelling, but i would suggest not to go for such modelling.
-Reason being, Mongodb enforces a limit to max size of a document (16mb).
-Any set of record which is to grow forever, seems to me as a bad candidate for embedded documents.
+A suggestion I came across frequently: Embed related data, for eg, A User document can embed all Posts and Comments documents.
+A scenario where a user has to be fetched along with its posts could be benefitted by such modeling, but I would suggest not to go for such modeling.
+Reason being, MongoDB enforces a limit to the max size of a document (16mb).
+Any set of record which is to grow forever seems to me as a bad candidate for embedded documents.
 To deal with docs above 16Mb, you will need GridFs (which could be an unnecessary overhead).